ThrooHyakushou/Invader_Hato/README.md

 You get to the second level when you defeat all enemies.<br>
 The second one is more difficult, since the reappeared enemies shoot and move faster.<br>
 The change of the background picture also increases the difficulty.<br>
-You have three lives but due to state of being still in development, it gets refreshed if you manage to reach the second stage.<br>
+You have three lives, no healing items, you cannot cross the border, good luck!<br>
 If you defeat the five enemies on the second stage, you have beaten the game.<br>

 #####State<br>
-It is still in developing state, so some features are instable:<br>
-The "Start"-announcement appear sometime too fast.<br>
-stepping up to stage 2 does not always work;<br>
-some dots disappear even though they hit nothing;<br>
+It is almost complete.<br>
+The problem with disappearing dots are however still existing.